bricef/coding-challenges/press/README.md

 - **Huffman Encoding**
 - **Huffman encoding must also include EOT symbol** (or the size of the symbol stream) or the decoding logic won't be able to determine when to terminate and will decode uninitialised memory within the last word boudnary.
 - **Chained constructors** (see `HuffmanEncoding` implementation) are useful to bootstrap objects and progressively simplify APIs
-- **Protocol grammars are easily encoded** for example, protocol start and end symbols can be included when building the frequency table and we could artifically modify the Huffman tree to include protocol symbols with arbitrary size.
+- **Protocol grammars are easily encoded** for example, protocol start and end symbols can be included when building the frequency table and we could artificially modify the Huffman tree to include protocol symbols with arbitrary size.
 - The Huffman trees of two encoding can be easily merged to encode both in a single tree